Counselor Education (COUN)

-Study is made of types and methods of educational research, the collecting, analyzing and sharing of data with the pubic.
+Students study types and methods of educational research, the collecting, analyzing, and sharing of data with the pubic.
 The student is expected to complete a research project or field study utilizing appropriate methods of educational research.

 COUN 5385.
 Pre-Practicum:Tcnq Of Counslng.
 3 Hours.